SDA Launches Horizon South Real Estate LLC to Jump Start Growth in the Southland

 Horizon South Real Estate LLC will act as a “horizontal” developer, making dormant sites ready for vertical improvements, through prudent use of incentives that unlock value in land and remove barriers (e.g., legal, financial or entitlement barriers).
 At that point, the supported sites will be ready to be developed in concert with private developers, local governments, or by SDA alone.
 Thanks to its municipal and economic consulting expertise and its relationship with the South Suburban Landbank, SDA can undertake more projects and better address local concerns from residents and municipalities.
 By also stepping in as a direct investor, SDA is helping reduce risk, accelerate project timelines, and ensure development aligns with local priorities.

 “One of the biggest roadblocks to large-scale development is securing municipal support and zoning,” said Brian Mott, Economic and Community Development Strategist at the SDA.
-“The memorandum of understanding (MOU), an agreement between SDA and our municipal partners, allows us to approach zoning in a faster, collaborative way and gives us credible assurance we can show partners, lenders, and investors that our intentions for developments are aligned with the village’s.”
+“We work closely with municipalities from the earliest stages of a project to align on zoning, development priorities, and long-term community goals.
+That collaboration helps give partners, lenders, and investors confidence that our developments reflect both market realities and the priorities of the communities they serve.”

 A Sustainable Model for a Changing Philanthropic Landscape